 You can visit us at one of our offices or call us and we can register you on our mailing list.
 You can also register your details on-line.
 We will advise you as soon as a property becomes available for rental and e-mail details of the property to you.
 We will need such details as name, home address, telephone numbers together with an e-mail address.
 We will also ask how many people are looking to move into the property and if there are any children, smokers or pets.

 Once a property has been viewed and a choice is made, an offer should be put forward.
 Those details will be passed onto our client who will make the decision as to whether or not to proceed, subject to contract and satisfactory references.

 If an offer to take a property is accepted, we will need to take full details of the individuals wishing to rent the property together with reference details.
 The reference information required will usually include employment details, bank details and previous Landlord or Managing Agent details.
 We do reserve the right to do credit checks if necessary.
-The paperwork will be sent out to both Landlord and Tenant with a Tenancy Agreement for signature and return as soon as possible.
+Once the references have been approved, the paperwork will normally be sent out to both Landlord and Tenant for approval and electronic signature.

-At the end of the tenancy, the Inventory Clerk will re-visit the property at the mutually agreed time, with the tenant, and run through the list of contents and after having made an allowance for fair, wear and tear, compile a Check Out Report.
-The meters to the gas, electricity and water (if applicable) are read and those are also noted on the Check Out Report together with the tenant’s forwarding address.
-A copy of the Check Out Report will then be forwarded to the tenant a few days later and any proposed dilapidations discussed and agreed between the parties.
-Once those have been agreed, we can give an instruction to the DPS to release the deposit monies to the tenant less any agreed deductions and half of the Check Out fee.
+At the end of the tenancy, the Inventory Clerk will re-visit the property at the mutually agreed time, with the tenant, and run through the list of contents and after having made an allowance for fair, wear and tear, compile a Check-Out Report.
+The meters to the gas, electricity and water (if applicable) are read and those are noted on the Check Out Report together with the tenant’s forwarding address.
+A copy of the Check-Out Report will then be forwarded to the tenant a few days later and any proposed dilapidations discussed and agreed between the parties.
+Once those have been agreed, we can give an instruction to the DPS to release the deposit monies to the tenant less any agreed.
 The tenant can then go on-line to the DPS to agree it.